Frequently Asked Questions

 How Do I Apply for Financial Aid?

-Review your Student Aid Report (SAR).
-One to four weeks after you submit your FAFSA, you will receive a SAR.
-The report confirms the information reported on your application and will tell you your Expected Family Contribution (an amount you and your family are expected to contribute toward your education.
+Three to five days after you file your FAFSA electronically a Student Aid Report (SAR) will be generated.
+The SAR is a document that gives you some basic information about your eligibility for federal student aid and lists your answers to the FAFSA questions.
+The SAR will also include your Expected Family Contribution (an amount you and your family are expected to contribute toward your education.
 This amount may not exactly match the amount you and your family end up contributing).

 Read your SAR carefully.
-If you have been selected for verification, then bring required documents to the Financial Aid Office.
+If you have been selected for verification, bring the required documents to the Financial Aid Office.

 What is the Kingsborough Community College Code for the FAFSA and TAP?